gshipley/summitlab14/Chapters/04-VerifyInstall.md

 	# service activemq status

-By default, the ActiveMQ console is only available on the broker host and is protected with a username and password.
-The default password for the *admin* user is a randomly generated string and is located in the */etc/activemq/jetty-realm.properties* file.
-To view the password for the *admin* user, enter in the following command:

-**Note:** Perform the following on the broker host.

-	# grep admin: /etc/activemq/jetty-realm.properties

-The output will list the authentication information for the user as shown below:

-		admin: 214f110b48089e2c7a6e800a9678ae8a6cd7c9a317fed3a5943764232a9bb2ea5c847f962ede34c9df11151ba33732377df6b074c2dce13169b9a0e2734f4894, admin

-The long random string is the password for the *admin* user.
-Let's verify the topics are up and running by using the curl command on the broker host:

-	# curl --user admin:YOURPASSWORDHERE --silent http://localhost:8161/admin/xml/topics.jsp | grep -A 4 topic

-You should see a list of topics scroll by on your screen.

-Now that we know that ActiveMQ is up and running and has topics, let's verify that MCollective is able to communicate between the broker and the node hosts.
-To very this, use the *oo-mco ping* command.
+Now that we know that ActiveMQ is up and running, let's verify that MCollective is able to communicate between the broker and the node hosts.
+To verify this, use the *oo-mco ping* command.

 **Note:** Execute the following on the broker host